Petit Trianon: French Revolution and Republic

-On 5 October 1789, Marie Antoinette was in the gardens of the Petit Trianon when a page brought news of the imminent arrival of an armed crowd from Paris.
-With the enforced departure of the royal family the next day, the Petit Trianon was almost abandoned, except for the gardeners and other staff who continued to live there.
+On 5 October 1789, Marie Antoinette was sitting in the grotto, located in the gardens, alone, as most of her friends had left France following the storming of the Bastille.
+Suddenly, a page appeared, bringing news of the imminent arrival of an armed mob from Paris.
+With the forced departure of the royal family the next day, the Petit Trianon was almost abandoned, except for the gardeners and other staff who continued to live there.
 Renovations that had been underway were interrupted, leaving large sums owed to builders.
-The former queen's gardener, Antoine Richard, was appointed as curator of the gardens and plant nursery in 1792 by the Minister of the Interior.
-After the final overthrow of the monarchy in July 1792, all of the furniture, artworks, and other valuables of the Petit Trianon were sent to auction, under a decree of the Convention dated 10 June 1793.
+The former Queen's gardener, Antoine Richard, was appointed as curator of the gardens and plant nursery in 1792 by the Minister of the Interior.
+After the overthrow of the monarchy in September 1792, all of the furniture, artworks, and other priceless objects of the Petit Trianon, carefully curated over the years, were removed, sold, and scattered under a decree of the National Convention dated 10 June 1793.
 The auction began on Sunday, 25 August 1793, and continued until 11 August 1794.
-The properties sold were widely scattered.
 Silverware, lead, and brass fixtures were requisitioned for use in the arsenals.
-The sculptor Amable Boichard was appointed in April 1794 to remove "emblems of royalty and feudalism" from the property.
+The sculptor Amable Boichard was appointed in April 1794 to remove the 'emblems of royalty and feudalism' from the property.

-Under the new Republic, the Petit Trianon underwent a number of changes.
-Declared national property, the land was divided into ten lots.
-The City of Versailles proposed that a botanical garden be established, but this plan was never adopted.
+Under the Republic, the Petit Trianon underwent a number of changes.
+Declared national property, the land was divided into ten lots, the gardens narrowly saved from being destroyed.
+The city of Versailles proposed that a botanical garden be established, but this plan was never adopted.
 In 1796, the land was leased to a tavern.
 By 1801, the use of the grounds for dances and festivals led to neglect and vandalism.
 The buildings of the hamlet were reported to be dilapidated.
 Some improvements in the layout of the gardens were subsequently made, and a school located in part of the complex.

-Napoleonic period
+Empire

-After some years of semi-neglect, the Petit Trianon resumed its traditional role when the new emperor, Napoleon, granted the use of the building to his sister Pauline.
+After years of neglect, Napoleon Bonaparte gave the building to his sister Pauline and later his second wife Marie Louise.
 Extensive refurbishing of roofs, piping, floors, and chimneys was carried out.
-The main rooms were repainted, and mirrors were installed to replace those sold or vandalized.
+The main rooms were repainted, and mirrors were installed to replace those sold or vandalised.
 Finally, paintings were hung and a bridge de la Réunion constructed to link open areas across a hollow road.